xiaogangLi/tensorflow-VTN/README.md

 The model will be saved in directory `../VTN/Model`, where "PB" and "CHECKPOINT" is two ways used for saving model for Tensorflow.

 ### 7 Test model
-According to Step 4,preparing video clips for test.
+According to Step 4, preparing video clips for test.
 `cd ../VTN/Code`
 `run python test.py N`
 Where N is not more than the number of clips in test set.
 Note we do not use batch during test.
 There is out of memory errors with a large N. In this case, you can modify the `test.py` to use batch.